33. pyxc: Loop Completeness

 Things Worth Knowing

 continue target differs between loop types.
 In a while loop, continue goes to the condition block.
-In a for loop, continue goes to the step block.
-The LoopControlStack stores the right target per loop — you do not need to think about it when writing pyxc code.
+In a for loop, continue goes to StepBB — the step expression always runs.
+The LoopControlStack stores the right target per loop.

 The loop condition must be bool.
 There is no implicit int → bool coercion.
 Use an explicit comparison: while n != 0: not while n:.